linode/docs/docs/applications/voip/install-asterisk-on-centos-7/index.md

         make dep

 1. If `make dep` completes successfully, then build the plugin.
-It should only take several minutes.
+It should only take a few minutes.

         make